 The Nimbus fish hatchery is located at the most eastern end of the

-free flowing section of the American River from San Francisco bay.
+free flowing section of the American River from its terminus into San Francisco bay.

-This far as the fish can swim from the ocean.
+This is as far as the fish can swim from the ocean.

 Immediately upstream is Nimbus Dam the prevents the chinook salmon,